-After exploring the Tuscan hill town of Fiesole on foot then catching the best sunset over Florence, my friend Mary and I had worked up an appetite.
+After exploring the Tuscan hill town of Fiesole on foot and then catching the best sunset over Florence, my friend Mary and I had worked up an appetite.
 We headed back down Via San Francesco in search of Tuscan comfort food in Fiesole.
 Not wanting to stray too far from the bus stop back to Florence at Piazza Mino, we considered several nearby dining options.

 In this article, you are invited to…